r4m0n3/python-tildaform-autoresponder/README.md

 Simple python script that connects to a mail server via IMAP and SMTP and replies to all emails in the inbox coming from a certain sender address using the Reply-To header.
 Mails that have been replied to are deleted afterwards.
+Adopted to Tilda contact form. recepient address takes from subject header, so you should add address in subject by Tilda settings

 ### Dependencies